 Shortcuts is an essential app for iOS that lets users build script-like systems with a simple drag and drop interface.
 It’s powerful enough for experts, giving them the flexibility to combine numerous applications and web services into a single shortcut.
 But its still able to maintain an approachability that allows novice users to find utility in it too.

-The following is a continuously updated collection of workflows for publishing on the web.
+The following is a continuously updated collection of shortcuts for online publishing and the open web.

 Launch Ulysses: Opens a new sheet in Ulysses with my template for publishing feature articles.
 Typically initiated from Shortcut’s today view widget, but could also be launched from a home screen shortcut or from within the Shortcuts app itself.

 Push To Ulysses: When viewing a webpage in Safari, initiate Push to Ulysses from the share sheet.
 A new document will be opened in Ulysses with my template for publishing Linked List items.
 If activated with text selected on the webpage, that text will be placed in a blockquote within the body of the template.

 Push To WordPress: When sharing Markdown text from Ulysses that’s written in the templates mentioned above, Push To WordPress will publish Linked List items and feature articles to your WordPress installation.
 The shortcut automatically sets tags, URL slug, a custom field for links, and determines which category to use based on the title’s header level — “##” for feature and “###” for links.